player

 Screenshot of an Application Portfolio Management GDPR View.

-Below you see an example where is searched for the attribute Owner.
-The visualization shows that Dr. Spock is the owner of the applications EPIC and BARNEY.
+Below you see an example where it is searched for the attribute Owner.
+The visualization shows that Dr. Spock owns the applications EPIC and BARNEY.
 Next, the user clicked on the application EPIC.
 In the bar on the left, the details of that application are shown.

 portfolio management program